arhat-dev/arhat/docs/Extension.md

 # Extension

+## Background

+Edge/IoT devices usually comes with special peripherals like sensors for data collecting.

+In kubernetes you the most relative idea to manage these peripherals is the device plugin, the workflow is like:

+- develop a device plugin
+- deploy the device plugin to host
+- register plugin in kubelet plugins dir
+- develop a device management app
+- deploy the management app with special resource requests for your peripheral

-Edge device usually comes with special peripherals like sensors for data collecting, we would like to address this to provide a unified way to integrate existing peripherals into Kubernetes
+we would like to address this and provide a unified way to integrate existing peripherals into Kubernetes with ease.

-__TL;DR:__ To get started with your own extension plugin, we recommend you having a look at [this extension template project (golang)](https://github.com/arhat-dev/template-arhat-ext-go)
+__TL;DR:__ To get started with your own extension plugin, we recommend you having a look at [this extension template project (golang)](https://github.com/arhat-dev/template-go)

 ## Purpose